x509cert/AzSecPodcast/transcripts/transcript8.md

 Peer to your hub network.
 That's fantastic stuff I mean.
 I'm really excited to see so many more pairs offerings move towards private endpoints.
 I think it gives a lot of customers greater degree of confidence that these services are essentially accessible as an extension of their own, their own infrastructure, which again just brings extra level of confidence running running services in the cloud.
 So random we always finish podcast by asking people one simple question, which is if you have to leave customers.
 Just thinking about one thing.
 With relation to private endpoints, what would that be?

-I would say if if the customer if customers have made the decision, you know if they're deciding between service endpoints are private endpoints and they've made the decision to go with private endpoints.
+I would say if the customer has made the decision, you know if they're deciding between service endpoints or private endpoints and they've made the decision to go with private endpoints.
 I'm going to harp on it again.
 I'm going to say go to our article that we're going to provide that talks about DNS configuration.
 It has all the information that you'll need in there.
 We've relied on it with this customer that Michael and I have working on.
 And it's a very important article, specially in a hybrid scenario.
 You'll want to follow that guidance very closely and then do some proper testing.

 Well, Randy, thank you so much for coming on the podcast this week.
 I know I learned quite a few things along the way.
-Thank you everyone for listening, we'll make sure notes available on the on the website on azsecuritypodcast.net and with that thank you very much and we will see you next time.
+Thank you everyone for listening, we'll make sure notes available on the on the website on <https://azsecuritypodcast.net> and with that thank you very much and we will see you next time.

 ## Outro

 Thanks for listening to the Azure Security podcast.
-You can find show notes and other resources at our website. azsecuritypodcast.net.
+You can find show notes and other resources at our website <https://azsecuritypodcast.net>.
 If you have any questions, please find us on Twitter @azsecpod.
 Background music is from ccmixter.com and licensed under the Creative Commons license.